Costa Serena ship to serve as floating hotel for Nagoya Asian Games

 Accommodation onboard will be assigned according to sporting discipline rather than national delegation, creating a different organisational structure from that typically seen in land-based athletes’ villages.
 The vessel will operate as a contained residential unit, supported by its existing onboard infrastructure, including dining and recreational facilities.

-The ship-based accommodation will be supplemented by additional housing ashore.
-Approximately 2,000 participants are to be lodged in temporary modular units constructed along the Nagoya waterfront, while further contingents will be distributed among regional hotels, including facilities in Tokyo where selected events are scheduled to take place.
+Costa Serena's staterooms will be supplemented by additional housing ashore.
+Approximately 2,000 participants will be lodged in temporary modular units constructed along the Nagoya waterfront, while further contingents will be distributed among regional hotels, including in Tokyo, where selected events are scheduled to take place.

 The use of Costa Serena forms part of a wider decentralised accommodation plan for the Games, representing a departure from traditional single-site athlete villages.
 Preparations for the event are reported to be progressing in line with schedule, with operational planning continuing alongside increasing public engagement and ticket demand.